henliu86/Platform-Event-Through-Node/README.md

 # Platform-Event-Through-Node
-This is a node app that pushes Platform Events into Salesforce
+This is a node app that pushes Platform Events into Salesforce.
+Before deploying this, please take a look at how to enable and build Salesforce IoT in your developer org in the last section of this ReadMe.

 ### Installation
 Install npm package so you can use it in your terminal.